 Another reason certificates of insurance have become common is the popularity of floating policies.
 Floating policies are a method of insuring recurring shipments of goods, and cover future transactions, the details of which are unknown at the time.
 A floating policy usually covers a specified value and period.
-See When goods are ordered, the exporter effects the insurance of the shipment by sending to the insurers a declaration of details of the consignment.
+Sending to the insurers a declaration of details of the shipment by sending to the insurers a declaration of details of the consignment.
 Each shipment covered by the policy must be shipped within the specified period and the value of each declaration is deducted from the value of the policy.
 The broker or assured usually receives one policy document for the floating cover.
 The broker or assured or sometimes the insurer issues in respect of each consignment a certificate of insurance within the terms of the cover, certifying that he or she is holding the policy of insurance.